ZGreening/ProductionLine/README.md

 is to create a flexible structure that could be used in any production line.
 This structure would then allow easy modification to handle different products.

+Steps 1-3 of JP instructions
-As of this point (September 28, 2018) the interfaces "productionline.Item" and "productionline.MultimediaControl",
+As of September 28, 2018, the interfaces "productionline.Item" and "productionline.MultimediaControl",
 the abstract class "productionline.Product", and the enumerator "productionline.ItemType" have been created, documented, and added to the project.
 These will serve as a modular base for continuing work on the project and as well as keeping the flexibility that is a requirement for this project.

+Update:

+Steps 4-16 of JP instructions
+As of October 31, 2018,